Bath Spa University Access Fund

 If you're applying for assistance with unexpected financial difficulties, you must provide relevant evidence relating to the nature of the problem.
 This will depend upon individual circumstances but some examples are as follows:

 - Medical certificates, if the financial difficulties relate to illness;

 - Original scholarship/sponsorship letter and evidence of non-continuation;

 - A letter from your parents if they are no longer able to provide funding.
 This must cover how much they were originally going to provide, how much they are now able to give you, and the reason for the change;

 - An employer's redundancy letter, if you have been made redundant.

 In response to the coronavirus situation, Bath Spa University's Student Funding Team are currently working remotely, and can be contacted by email.
 Scanned applications can be submitted to firstname.lastname@example.org.

-If your application is not complete, or further information or documents are needed, you should be contacted by email within five working days.
+If your application is incomplete, or further information or documents are needed, you'll be contacted by email within five working days.
 This may extend the time taken to make a decision on your application.

-We will send you the decision by email with the outcome of your application.
-If you are made an award, we will provide full details on how you will receive it.
+We'll send you the decision by email with the outcome of your application.
+If you're made an award, we'll provide full details on how you'll receive it.
 We do not give out decisions over the phone so it is important that you check your Bath Spa email.

-You are able to appeal an unsuccessful application.
-We will provide details of how to make an appeal in your decision email.
+You're able to appeal an unsuccessful application.
+We'll provide details of how to make an appeal in your decision email.